 You’ll definitely want the keyboard though, which is sold separately (for an extra $100).

 - Modest specs make it best for casual users

 Whether you’re off to college, or already there, a trusty laptop is an essential tool.
 The best laptops for college are able to balance essay writing as well as plenty of Netflix, social media and video calls back home.
 You’ll want a laptop that can go the distance: A college computer will need more power and durability than a grade-school laptop, and might cost more as a result.

 But what should you go for?
 Will a $300 Windows laptop do the trick?
 Or do you need a MacBook (you may want one, but do you need one?).
 And what about a Chromebook?
 With a year at college costing the average student at least $20,000, you'll want to spend your money wisely.

 The good news is that all of the above are viable laptop options, depending on what type of student you are.
-We take a look at main choices when buying a laptop for college.
+Here are the main choices when buying a laptop for college:

 - Apple MacBook Pro – A powerhouse, and a great tool for design students

-- Acer ChromeBook Spin – A diminutive, low-cost Chromebook that will slip into any bag
+- Acer ChromeBook Spin – A diminutive Chromebook that will slip into any bag

-- Asus VivoBook Flip – A full-function Windows 10 laptop at a knock-down price
+- Asus VivoBook Flip – A full-function Windows 10 laptop at a nice price

 - Apple MacBook (12-inch) – The thinnest and lightest MacBook yet

 - Acer Spin 3 – Flexible and inexpensive